Investigation of $\Xi^{-}nn$ ($S=-2$) Hypernucleus in Low-energy Pionless Halo Effective Theory: Halo EFT of

-where, $M_{\Xi,\,n}$ are the physical masses of the $\Xi^-$-hyperon and neutron fields, as given in Table~\ref{tab:1}, and $v^{\mu}=(1,{\bf 0})$ is the four-velocity vector which is used to express the Lagrangian in a manifestly covariant manner akin to the heavy-baryon formalism~\cite{Bernard:1995dp}.
+where $M_{\Xi,}$ and $M_{\,n}$ are the physical masses of the $\Xi^-$-hyperon and neutron fields respectively, as given in Table~\ref{tab:1}, and $v^{\mu}=(1,{\bf 0})$ is the four-velocity vector which is used to express the Lagrangian in a manifestly covariant manner akin to the heavy-baryon formalism~\cite{Bernard:1995dp}.
 It follows that the non-relativistic propagators associated with these fundamental fields are given by

-where, $p_0$ and ${\bf p}$ are temporal and spatial parts of the generic four-momentum $p^\mu$. \\
+where $p_0$ and ${\bf p}$ are temporal and spatial parts of the generic four-momentum $p^\mu$. \\

 {\it Two-body part.\,\,} In ${}^{{\pi}\!\!\!/}$EFT, to deal with the formation of shallow S-wave bound states one needs to {\it unitarize} the two-body sector by employing the so-called Kaplan-Savage-Wise (KSW) power counting rule~\cite{Kaplan:1996xu,Kaplan:1998tg,Kaplan:1998we,Kaplan:1998sz,vanKolck:1998bw}.
-To efficiently capture such two-body physics in the vicinity of a {\it non-trivial fixed-point} described by the RG of the two-body contact interactions, it was suggested to introduce auxiliary {\it dimer} fields in the effective Lagrangian~\cite{Bedaque:1998mb,Birse:1998dk,Braaten:2004rn,Bedaque:1998kg,Bedaque:1999ve}.
-Thus, in our case we introduce the dimer fields, namely, the spin-isospin triplet ($i=1,j=1$) $\Xi^- n$ dibaryon field $u_1$, and the isospin-triplet spin-singlet ($i=1,j=0$) $nn$ dibaryon field $u_0$.
-Here we re-emphasize that the spin-singlet isospin-triplet ($i=1,j=0$) $\Xi^- n$ sub-system is considered decoupled from the picture as it is not amenable to our EFT formalism.
-The corresponding two-body LO Lagrangian (physical basis) in terms of the dibaryon fields is given as
+To efficiently capture such two-body physics in the vicinity of a {\it non-trivial fixed-point} described by the RG of the two-body contact interactions, it was suggested to introduce auxiliary {\it dimer} fields in the effective Lagrangian~\cite{Braaten:2004rn,Bedaque:1998kg,Bedaque:1999ve,Bedaque:1998mb,Birse:1998dk} (also, see Appendix A.1).
+Thus, for the heteronuclear $\Xi^{-}nn$ system we need to introduce two types of dimer fields, namely, the isospin-spin triplet ($i=1,j=1$) $\Xi^- n$ dibaryon field $u_1$ and the isospin-triplet spin-singlet ($i=1,j=0$) $nn$ dibaryon field $u_0$.
+Here we re-emphasize that the iso-triplet spin-singlet ($i=1,j=0$) $\Xi^- n$ sub-system channel is considered decoupled from the picture as its physics lies beyond the realm of our halo EFT formalism.
+The corresponding two-body LO Lagrangian (written in the physical basis) in terms of the dibaryon fields is expressed as